frediff/HMS/README.md

 #### System Description

-This project is a web application for a hospital management system.
-The system registers patients, schedules appointments with doctors, maintains patient information about diagnostics tests and treatments, maintains information about doctors/healthcare professionals, and stores admit/discharge information about the patients.
+<p align="justify">This project is a web application for a hospital management system.
+The system registers patients, schedules appointments with doctors, maintains patient information about diagnostics tests and treatments, maintains information about doctors/healthcare professionals, and stores admit/discharge information about the patients.</p>

 #### Intended users